Best wood lathes for your workshop

 Types of Wood Lathes

-There are three essential types of wood lathes, with the general difference being the size (benchtop/mini, midi, and full size.
+There are three essential types of wood lathes, the general difference being the size (benchtop/mini, midi, and full size.
 Additionally, a drill press can be used as a wood lathe attachment to help you turn your wood vertically.
-If you’re new to wood lathes read this article on how wood lathes work
+If you’re new to wood lathes, read this article on how wood lathes work.

 Benchtop/Mini Wood Lathes

-When a lathe is considered a benchtop or mini, it usually has a 20-inch or less distance between the centers.
+A lathe is considered a benchtop or mini and usually has a 20-inch or less distance between the centres.
 Additionally, the swing over the bed is 12 inches or less.
-The distance between centers is the highest length of wood that the lathe can use.
+The distance between centres is the highest length of wood that the lathe can use.
 On the other hand, the swing over the bed is the highest diameter of the wood capable of rotating on the lathe.

 A mini wood lathe is the smallest in the three primary categories, making it a viable option if you have a small working area.
-When working on little and detailed products or adding an attractive feature to a larger object, the tool is generally effective.
+The tool is generally effective when working on little and detailed products or adding an attractive feature to a larger object.
 The mini lathe is the most affordable and viable option if you are a beginner.

 Midi Lathe

 A midi lathe is not the smallest, and neither is it the biggest.
 This is also true not only in size but also in power.
-This mid-sized lathe has been designed to have the same size as a benchtop wood lathe but has the power that is almost the same as a full-size lathe.
+This mid-sized lathe has been designed to be the same size as a benchtop wood lathe but has the power almost the same as a full-size lathe.

-With this tool, you can take on large projects without using a large working area in your workshop.
+This tool allows you to take on large projects without using a large working area in your workshop.
 Since the midi wood lathe is larger than the mini-lathe, the price is also slightly higher, but not as high as the full-size wood lathe.

 Full-Size Wood Lathe

-With the full-size lathe, you can take on a wide range of projects, including making baseball bats.
+You can take on many projects with the full-size lathe, including making baseball bats.
 However, the price of this type of lathe is much higher than the mini and midi lathes.

 8 Things to Consider When Buying a Wood Lathe

-Wood lathes are incredibly useful when it comes to crafting your own furniture and more.
-But not all wood lathes are created equal—there are a few things you should consider before purchasing a machine Before you start shopping around, consider these eight factors that will have a big impact on your decision:
+Wood lathes are incredibly useful when crafting your furniture and more.
+But not all wood lathes are created equal—you should consider a few things before purchasing a machine.
+Before you start shopping around, consider these eight factors that will have a big impact on your decision:

 1. Weight and Size